-- 1. Remove the cover plates near the auger centre FIG 6. - 2.
-Remove the 'R' clip FIG 6.(A) securing the finger in the plastic holder, and pull the finger out of the holder. - To prevent dust and particles filling the auger tube through the remaining hole, remove the ball guide from the auger tube and replace with filler plate. ( Pt No. 190735 01) - 4.
+- 1. Remove the cover plates near the auger centre FIG 4. - 2.
+Remove the 'R' clip FIG 4.(A) securing the finger in the plastic holder, and pull the finger out of the holder. - To prevent dust and particles filling the auger tube through the remaining hole, remove the ball guide from the auger tube and replace with filler plate.
+(Pt No. 190735 01) - 4.
 When enough fingers have been removed, replace the auger cover plates.

 The auger flights should pass the end of the combine feeder chain by at least 75mm, if required fit flight extensions (Ref.
 Bulletin TSB-01010).
-It will be necessary to cut out the corners of the rubber flap above the auger, so that the flights do not catch on it.